Lionportal1/minemanage/SECURITY.md

 We take the security of MineManage seriously.
 If you discover a security vulnerability, please do NOT open an issue.

-Instead, please email [INSERT EMAIL ADDRESS] with:
+Instead, please email lionportal1gaming.lglnz@aleeas.com with:
 * A description of the vulnerability.
 * Steps to reproduce the issue.
 * Any relevant logs or screenshots.